JiayiGuan99/CSE167/README.md

 This class was modified from geometry class that we replaced the buffers with triangles to make the memory more efficient and make it eaiser to render.

+**RTObj class:**

+Modified as RTGeometry is created.

+**RTCube class:**

+In this class, we assign/initialize the 3 positions and 3 normals for each triangle with given datas, and insert each triangle into elements defined in RTGeometry.